Film watched: The She-Creature

 - Some Kind of Force Field: The Observers have Pearl trapped in one as she awaits her Alien Autopsy.

-- Story Arc: The Observers' arc ends with the destruction of their planet and Observer (the one played by Bill Corbett) joining Pearl and Bobo to have his revenge on Mike.
+- Story Arc: The Observers' arc ends with the destruction of their planet and Observer (the one played by Bill Corbett) joining Pearl and Bobo to get his revenge on Mike.

 - The Stinger: The last non-movie stinger: Bobo groaning in pain after falling from the Widowmaker onto the planet below.